rkrx/array-object-converter/README.md

 array-object-converter
 ======================

-A module to copy data from an array to an object, vice versa.
-PHP 5.4+
+A module to copy data from an array into an object, vice versa.
+Requires PHP 5.4+.